 The government has not yet approved a full-scale rollout of the system, but its performance has been tested in pilot programs in several areas, mainly in China's major economic centers, and has achieved "very positive" results, according to the researchers.

-The "magic" eye that makes it impossible to evade taxes
+The "magic" eye that makes tax evasion impossible

 The artificial intelligence system can help solve this problem because it is linked to all government databases, including property registers, commodities, international trade and business registration.